orodsem/trout/README.md

 3. Run comopser install/update to get the latest bundles and dependencies
 4. $ sh bash/init.sh

- To create a schema (called 'trout') and insert some test data, follow by running all Behat test scenarios.
+ To create a schema, insert test data and then run all Behat test scenarios.

  **NOTE**: You'll be asked "Careful, database will be purged.
 Do you want to continue Y/N ?", press Y

-Enjoy!

 A few small things to be considered:
 -----------------------------------